lmlg/libsref/doc/design.md

 occupancy is reached, the reclamation phase begins.
-A global lock is acquired, and every thread that has used the libsref API is scanned: Once it is outside a critical section, it is known to be in a _quiescent state_, and so its deltas can be added to each object.
+A global lock is acquired, and every thread that has used the libsref API is scanned: Once it is outside a critical section, it is known to be in a _quiescent state_, and so its deltas can be flushed to each object.

 In this implementation, each thread has 2 sets of these tables: One for positive deltas, and one for negative ones.
 The reason they are split is so